-In the legislation authorizing the petroleum inspection fee revenue obligations, the Legislature, recognizing its moral obligation to do so, expressed its expectation that, if the Legislature were to reduce the rate of the Petroleum Inspection Fee (which has happened) and if the Petroleum Inspection Fees were insufficient to pay debt service on the Bonds when due (which has not happened), the Legislature would make an appropriation from the general fund sufficient to pay such debt service.
+In the legislation authorizing the petroleum inspection fee revenue obligations, the Legislature, recognizing its moral obligation to do so, expressed its expectation and aspiration that, if the Legislature were to reduce the rate of the Petroleum Inspection Fee (which has happened) and if the Petroleum Inspection Fees were insufficient to pay debt service on the Bonds when due (which has not happened), the Legislature would make an appropriation from the general fund sufficient to pay such debt service.
 The Legislature reduced the rate of the Petroleum Inspection Fee on April 1, 2006 to \$0.02 per gallon from \$0.03 per gallon.
 Both before and after this reduction, Petroleum Inspection Fees have been sufficient to pay debt service on the Bonds when due.

-The Legislature's expression of its expectation is not a legally enforceable obligation.
+The Legislature's expression of its expectation and aspiration is not a legally enforceable obligation.
+See "RISK FACTORS; Nature of Moral Obligation".